chrisguest75/typescript_examples/24_packages/README.md

 * Rebuild when code is modified - fixing the nonsense undetected dependency changes
 * Add dependencies to the package omit or something.
 * Spellcheck
-* Directory to Markdown
+* Directory to Markdown - a package to create markdown directories.
 * Build types for packages that don't have them.
-* Could also be a package to create markdown directories.

 DEMONSTRATES:

 * Different module systems; CJS and ESM.
 * How to import local packages from the same repo.
 * CommonJS modules inherently have module and exports objects.
-*

 ## Idea